hkrishna439/DSA_Leetcode/HashMap/HashMap.md

     }
 }
 ```

+#### Explanation:
+- Sort Each String: For each string in the input array, we sort its characters.
+For example, "eat" becomes "aet", and "tea" also becomes "aet".
+- Use HashMap: We use a hash map to group strings that have the same sorted characters (anagrams).
+The sorted string is the key, and the value is a list of original strings that are anagrams.
+- Return Result: At the end, we return the values of the hash map, which represent the grouped anagrams.

 #### Time Complexity:
 O(n * klogk) where n is the number of strings and k is the maximum length of a string.
 Sorting each string takes O(klogk), and we do this for all n strings.